 I’ve also led the video production unit of the Institute for Education in International Media’s program in Armagh, which is located just outside of Belfast in Northern Ireland.
 I supervised and instructed digital filmmaking in a massive multimedia project in which students from multiple American colleges and universities produced a portrait of the small city, which has a fascinating and troubled political history.
 In addition to their production work, the students learned intercultural competence, a skill that no media producer should be without in an era in which media production industries have become so globalized.

-Most recently, I was the Director of the University of Oregon’s ‘Cinema in Ireland’ summer program in Dublin, where I taught a course in Irish film studies and took students to the sets of the RTE miniseries Rebellion and the History Channel show Vikings, and to the Galway Film Fleadh.
-I have also presented research on methods for teaching and marketing intercultural and international media-centered study abroad programs at multiple conferences.
+More recently, I was the Director of the University of Oregon’s ‘Cinema in Ireland’ summer program in Dublin, where I taught a course in Irish film studies and took students to the sets of the RTE miniseries Rebellion and the History Channel show Vikings, and to the Galway Film Fleadh.
+I have also presented research on methods for teaching and marketing intercultural and international media-centered study abroad programs at multiple conferences; and I co-authored and administered a certificate in International and Intercultural Communication.

 At both of the large universities where I have taught full-time, Temple University and Portland State University, I took the lead in designing the production curriculum.
 At Temple, I was brought in to rework the broadcasting/video courses, which had become a little outdated and needed an infusion of creative energy.
 At Portland State, I designed the structure and all of the key courses of its new production curriculum, expanding on the film studies program already in place.
 Curricular and program development has become one of my absolute favorite parts of my job.